 - Acceptance.
 You child can attend school within a day of formal acceptance.
 However, it usually takes the referring school system seven to 10 days to schedule bus transportation.

-If you have questions about enrolling a child at The Children’s Guild special education day school or other admissions requirements, the answer may be in the day school FAQ.
+If you have questions about enrolling a child at The Children’s Guild special education schools or other admissions requirements, the answer may be in the FAQs.

 Admission requirements for all Children’s Guild programs and services.